Tell Me What You Don't Know: Enhancing Refusal Capabilities of Role-Playing Agents via Representation Space Analysis and Editing: Introduction

+Although some studies have begun to address this issue \citep{ahn2024timechara, sadeq2024mitigating}, their scope remains limited, often focusing on specific scenarios such as temporal inconsistencies.
+There is a lack of systematic research on diverse conflicting scenarios and little exploration of the reasons for RPAs' performance gap across different types of conflicting queries.

-In this work, we extend previous work\citep{ahn2024timechara} to conduct an in-depth study of scenarios where RPAs need to refuse queries that exceed their role knowledge and capabilities.
+In this work, we extend previous work \citep{ahn2024timechara} to conduct an in-depth study of scenarios where RPAs need to refuse queries that exceed their role knowledge and capabilities.
 Specifically, we consider three research questions: \begin{itemize}[label={}] \item \textit{(RQ1) How do existing models perform when facing different types of conflicting queries? } \item \textit{(RQ2) Why is there a gap in RPAs' abilities to handle different types of conflicting queries?} \item \textit{(RQ3) How can we enhance RPAs' ability to respond to conflicting queries without compromising their general role-playing capabilities?} \end{itemize}

-To answer RQ1 and lay the groundwork for RQ2 and RQ3, we first categorized refusal scenarios into two main categories: (1) conflicts with role contextual knowledge, and (2) conflicts with role parametric knowledge\citep{xu2024knowledge}.
-These categories were further subdivided into four specific scenarios, as illustrated in Figure \ref{fig:method}.
+To answer RQ1 and lay the groundwork for RQ2 and RQ3, we first categorized refusal scenarios based on conflicts with role contextual knowledge and role parametric knowledge, as illustrated in Figure \ref{fig:method}.
 The expected responses from RPAs in these scenarios can range from direct refusal to acknowledging their inability to answer or providing disclaimers about potential errors.
 To evaluate RPAs' refusal capabilities, we constructed an evaluation benchmark with queries designed to test various conflict scenarios.
 We also included non-conflicting queries to assess whether RPAs would excessively refuse to answer.
 Our evaluation of state-of-the-art models, including GPT-4 and Llama-3, revealed significant differences in their abilities to identify conflicts and refuse to answer across different scenarios.
 Notably, even advanced models showed unsatisfactory performance when dealing with queries conflicting with role parametric knowledge.